Praxis Agents

 The system sits across your team.
 It handles work, remembers decisions, and keeps things moving.
 The value isn't in who logs in - it's in what the business gets out of it.

-When the repeatable stuff is handled reliably, people spend less time chasing and more time on the things that actually need a human - decisions, relationships, exceptions.
+When the repeatable stuff is handled reliably, your team spends less time chasing and more time on the things that actually need a human.

 Why the seat analogy doesn't fit